WGS-TB/MLST/README.md

 ## Instructions to run the SDP and full pipeline simulation
 1) In the `BorreliaPipeline` folder, `strainAndFullPipeline_sim` contains the scripts and files to run the SDP simulation(with no reads involved) and full pipeline simulation for our method. `strainEST_compare` contains the scripts to run the full pipeline simulation which compares with strainEST.
 The link to install strainEST is here: https://github.com/compmetagen/strainest.
 Details about running these simulations are written in separate README files instead in each of the folder.

+## For Minimum Spanning Tree Analysis
+A sample script to compute the MST is in the `pipeline` folder and can be altered for your own analysis.